bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/cnas/cna_lab.md

     -locfile $LOC_FILE -out results/array/gw6.lrr_baf.txt
 ~~~

 The BAF and LRR values for every sample in the batch will be placed into a single file.
-The next step will be split them into sample specific BAF and LRR files for downstream analyses (even though we only have one sample, we will still do this to follow a consistent workflow):
+The next step will be to split them into sample specific BAF and LRR files for downstream analyses (even though we only have one sample, we will still do this to follow a consistent workflow):

 ~~~bash
 perl scripts/penncnv/kcolumn.pl results/array/gw6.lrr_baf.txt split 2 -tab -head 3 \